ktbeck/NOM/Documents/The Final Project/working_prototype_v1.md

 **Location:** Account page

 **Suggested Action:**  List the amount of passes a user has and the price on the account page.

+### ----- Paypal email does not check format  -----

+**Description:**  Paypal email input does not check input for any formatting.

+**Location:** Account page

+**Suggested Action:**  Place restrictions on the format that users can input into the paypal email.